Cavity Born-Oppenheimer Coupled Cluster Theory: Towards Electron Correlation in the Vibrational Strong Light-Matter Coupling Regime: Appendix

 \subsection{Computational Details}

 All molecular structures were taken from Ref.\cite{pavosevic2022}.
-In order to reorient the molecules, we first obtained the diagonal polarizability tensor and the corresponding eigenvectors via ORCA 5.0.4\cite{orca2012,orcav52022} on both RHF/aug-cc-pVDZ and DLPNO-CCSD/aug-cc-pVDZ levels of theory in agreement with CRP-HF and CRP-CCSD methods employed afterwards.
+In order to reorient the molecules, we first obtained the diagonal polarizability tensor and the corresponding eigenvectors via ORCA 5.0.4\cite{orca2012,orcav52022} on both RHF/aug-cc-pVDZ and DLPNO-CCSD/aug-cc-pVDZ levels of theory.
 Since molecular orientation becomes essentially a new structural parameter in cavity scenarios, it will depend on the level of theory employed to obtain the diagonal polarizability tensor.
 We chose the latter here consistent with the respective CRP electronic structure method.
 The matrix of eigenvectors provides a coordinate transformation to the polarizability tensor's principal axis frame, which transforms initial molecular structures to their cavity-reorientated equivalents.
 CRP-HF, lCRP-CCSD and CRP-CCSD methods were subsequently applied.

 {\thesubsection.\arabic{equation}} {\thesubsection.\Roman{table}}